ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     ![Open diagram view](/learn/images/integration-tutorials/sending-a-message-to-a-service/open_diagram_view.gif)

-3. Define a record type named `Doctor` corresponding to the payload from the backend service.
+3. Generate a record type corresponding to the payload from the backend service by providing a sample of the expected JSON payload.

-    The payload from the backend service will be an array of JSON objects, where each JSON object will be similar to the following and can be modeled as `Doctor` record type.
+    The payload from the backend service will be an array of JSON objects, where each JSON object will be similar to the following.

     ```json
     {